Light Learning Curve: The Natural Cigar Explained

 Factoring in Fermentation

-Aging is just the first of many production stages following harvesting for the tobacco plant, and only imparts a certain amount of color and intensity to the cigar wrapper itself.
-It is the act of fermentation that kicks the sugars and oils within tobacco leaves into overdrive, and for natural cigar wrappers, there’s a fine line between not enough and entirely too much.
+However, the drying of the tobacco, or "curing" as it is commonly called, is just the first of many production stages following harvesting.
+This drying process only imparts a certain amount of color and flavor intensity to the cigar wrapper itself.
+It is the act of fermentation that really removes a lot of the impurities and naturally occurring chemicals from the leaf, and kicks the sugars and oils within tobacco leaves into overdrive.

-As opposed to oily, ultra-dark maduro cigar tobacco, which can see allotments of fermentation time spanning a decade or more, natural cigar wrapper leaves are exposed to limited amounts of fermented fun.
+For natural cigar wrappers, though, there’s a fine line between not enough and entirely too much.
+As opposed to oily, ultra-dark maduro cigar tobacco, which can see allotments of fermentation time spanning a few years to a decade or more, natural cigar wrapper leaves are exposed to limited fermenting times.

 Parting Puffs